rancher/rancher/docs/services/projects/index.md

 ### Editing
 There are limited options for editing a service.
 To see what you can change, you select **Edit** on the dropdown menu of the service.
 The name, description and scale can be changed.
 If you forgot to link your service when you had set it up, you will have the ability to link services through this option.

-> **Note:** For container services, the advanced options and port mapping do not have the ability to change dynamically.
+For container services, the advanced options and port mapping do not have the ability to change dynamically.
+As Docker containers are immutable (not changeable) after creation.
+To get around this limitation, you can **Clone** a service or container.
+This will set up launching a service or container with the same parameters.
+You'll be able to make changes before creating a new service or container.

 ### Stopping